DDorch/codium-devcontainer/README.md

   - Uses `image` as the base image for the template.
   - Optional: `remoteUser` for the SSH user (default: `vscode`).
 - A local SSH public key available (e.g., `~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`).
-- Remote - SSH extension installed (the extension can prompt to install it).
+- Optional: Remote - SSH extension (needed only for "Open Workspace in Devcontainer (SSH)" to open the folder in a Remote window).
+If unavailable on your marketplace (e.g., Open VSX/VSCodium), you can still use "Build & Run" or connect via an SSH terminal.

 ## Quickstart
 1. Create a devcontainer config: